 5. Nova Southeastern University

 Located in Davie, Florida, Nova Southeastern University is a private nonprofit university.
 Better known as Nova or simply NSU, the school is comprised of 18 schools and colleges that offer more than 175 academic programs in more than 250 majors.
 Nova also maintains a number of professional degree programs, including those in optometry, medicine, law, and pharmacy, among others.
 Nova offers an online Master of Science in Conflict Analysis & Resolution degree.
 This 36-credit, 12-course program blends together program evaluation, research design, field placement, practice skills, and theory.
 Students can expect coursework in areas such as communication dynamics in dispute resolution, research design and program evaluation, mediation theory and practice, and culture and conflict as they relate to cross-cultural perspectives.
-Although the degree is available entirely online, students are required to attend two five-day Residential Institutes per year, usually in October and February.
+Although the negotiation and conflict management degree is available entirely online, students are required to attend two five-day Residential Institutes per year, usually in October and February.
 In order to graduate, students must complete a capstone experience course in which they examine real cases of conflict resolution, including commentary and guidance from the authors of the situations.
-Part-time students can finish in 24 months, while full-time students can earn their degree within 15 months.
+Part-time students can finish in 24 months, while full-time students can earn their conflict management degree within 15 months.

 4. Dominican University